jravz/saga_orchestrator/Readme.md

 ![workflow](images/flow_chart.png)

 1. Create a child class inheriting from Saga::StateEngine
-2. Add a function register_states within the child class to setup all the states as below.
+2. Add a function state_registration within the child class as below to setup all the states as below.
+Use register_states features to register various states.

-'''
     def state_registration

       register_states do |add_state|